patr-schm/TinyAD-Examples/README.md

 # TinyAD-Examples

-This repository contains **code examples** for **automatic differentiation with TinyAD**.
-Please see the [**README in the main TinyAD repository**](https://github.com/patr-schm/TinyAD) for an overview.
+This repository provides **examples** for automatic differentiation using **TinyAD**.
+For an overview, visit the [**main TinyAD repository**](https://github.com/patr-schm/TinyAD).

-Note that this repository comes with a massive amount of dependencies as submodules.
-However, [TinyAD](https://github.com/patr-schm/TinyAD) itself is a lightweight header-only library that only depends on Eigen and has been tested on Linux, Windows, and Mac.
+While this repository includes many dependencies as submodules, [TinyAD](https://github.com/patr-schm/TinyAD) itself is a lightweight, header-only library requiring only Eigen.
+It has been tested on Linux, Windows, and Mac.

 ## Linux